jcb91/IPython-notebook-extensions-wiki/Codefolding.md

 This extension adds codefolding functionality from CodeMirror to a codecell.
-This functionality requires the current master version of IPython or installing a more recent version of CodeMirror for 1.x versions of IPython.

 After clicking on the gutter (left margin of codecell) or typing `Alt+F`, the code gets folded.
 See the examples below.
 The folding status is saved in the cell metadata of the notebook, so reloading of a notebook will restore the folding view.

 ## Supported modes:
-Three different folding modes are supported.
+Three different folding modes are supported:

 ### Indent Folding
 Python-style code folding, detetects indented code.